Where the Wild Things Are (film): Filming and special effects

 Principal photography began in July 2006 at Docklands Studios Melbourne in Melbourne, Australia and wrapped in December 2006.

 In 2008, test footage was leaked onto the internet, garnering mixed reactions.
 Jonze called the footage "a very early test... to see if our SFX plan for the faces would work," but early fan outcry over the video, along with rumored "scared children" in test audiences, led Warner Bros. to delay the film's release for a year from its original 3 October 2008 release date.
 On 20 February 2008, speculation emerged that Warner Bros. was considering reshooting the entire film.

 Then-WB president Alan F. Horn responded, "We've given him more money and, even more importantly, more time for him to work on the film.
 We'd like to find a common ground that represents Spike's vision but still offers a film that really delivers for a broad-based audience.
 No one wants to turn this into a bland, sanitized studio movie.
 This is a very special piece of material, and we're just trying to get it right."
 Producer Gary Goetzman followed, "We support Spike's vision.
 We're helping him make the vision he wants to make."

 At the end of 2008, Jonze teamed up with Framestore in London to complete his film and work with them to bring to life the performances through their animation and special effects team.
-Over the course of the next six months, Jonze spent time with the animators on the floor of the studio as they worked together to realize his intention for the performances that had started many years before with the voices, continued with the suit performances in Australia, and was completed in London's Soho.
+Over the course of the next six months, Jonze spent time with the animators on the floor of the studio as they worked together to realize his intention for the performances that had started many years before with the voices, continued with the suit performances in Australia, and were completed in London's Soho.
 He also reshot several scenes and added three new ones, bringing the film's cost up from the original greenlit $75 million to $100 million.